hyonggu-hwang/hyonggu-hwang.github.io/_pages/research.md

   </details>

   <details>
-  <summary>Project: Insurer competition in U.S. Medicare Advantage markets</summary>
+  <summary>Insurer competition in U.S. Medicare Advantage markets</summary>
 <br>

     Working with Professor Pietro Tebaldi at Columbia University and his coauthors, I contribute to a project that investigates the value of adding a 'public option' to health insurance exchanges.
 We consider the Medicare Advantage (MA) program, under which Medicare beneficiaries can opt out of Traditional Medicare (TM) program and enroll in a private-sector insurance plan.
 The MA program was implemented to diversify the consumer's choice set and to reduce healthcare costs through increased insurer competition.
 To provide some context, I breifly discuss below the institutional detail of the two programs.